-(1) Including right-of-use assets.

-(1) Intending Fight by the about.
-(2) Purchase of EP Power Minerals Group and Kraftwerk Schkopau GrB.
-(3) This balance relates to revaluation of land to fair value and subsequent transfer to investment property.
-Refer to note 16 - Investment property
+- (1) Including right-of-use assets. - (2) Purchase of EP Power Minerals Group and Kraftwerk Schkopau GrB. - (3) This balance relates to revaluation of land to fair value and subsequent transfer to investment property.
+Refer to note 16 Investment property